mansakondo/activemodel-embedding/README.md

 and `#save` to emulate persistence.

 ### `ActiveModel::Collecting`
-A mixin which provides capabailities similar to ActiveRecord collection proxies.
+A module which provides capabailities similar to ActiveRecord collection proxies.
 Provides support for nested attributes.

 ### `ActiveModel::Collection`